Sompong Amornwiwat: Political careers

 In the 2014 general election of the Thai House of Representatives, he was elected in the roster for Pheu Thai Party, but the election was invalidated.
 In 2018, He moved to join the Pheu Thai Party and was elected to the position of party leader until in November he resigned from being a member.
 In the 2019 general election of the Thai House of Representatives he ran in the 5th constituency for Chiang Mai Province in the name of the Pheu Thai Party and was elected.

 In 2018, he was nominated as the President of the House of Representatives, and finished in second place behind Chuan Leekpai MP of the Democrat Party, 258 votes to 235, with one abstention.
 As the leader of Pheu Thai, the largest opposition party in the legislature, Sompong has been the leader of the opposition in the House of Representatives since 2019.

 On 28 October 2021, At the Pheu Thai Party Annual General Meeting of 2021 Sompong resigned as Pheu Thai Party leader to provide opportunities for new generations to continue their duties, he will turn to support the strategy and direction of the party.

 Personal life

-Sompong married with Pecharee Amornvivat, having children as follows Roselyn Amornvivat, Pongpun Amornvivat, Goil Amornvivat and Julapun Amornvivat.
+Sompong married with Pecharee Amornvivat, having children as follows business executive Roselyn Amornvivat, oil executive Pongpun Amornvivat, architect and designer Goil Amornvivat and Thai politician Julapun Amornvivat, who is currently serving as Thailand's Deputy Minister of Finance.